andreas-hofmann/easygal/Readme.md

-# EasyGal - A simple, photo gallery for the web based on Python3.
+# EasyGal - A simple photo gallery for the web based on Python3.

 EasyGal is a straightforward gallery website, which displays the contents of a directory as thumbnails on a webpage, throws in fancybox integration, displays